-World Literature encourages students to practise the skills of close reading through the study of literary extracts, unseen texts and whole texts.
+World Literature encourages students to practice the skills of close reading through the study of literary extracts, unseen texts, and whole texts.
 All students take three components under this curriculum.

 - The first one is the ‘course work’ where learners study two texts, one prose text and the other drama text.

 - The second one is ‘Paper 2’ where the learner prepares for one unseen poetry text.

 - The third one is ‘Paper 3’ which allows the learner to select at least one set text, though they have the option to study further texts if they wish to.

 While preparing for the Course work, students need to read and understand two texts; one drama and the other one prose text.
 In preparation for Paper 2 Unseen Poetry, learners study a range of poems of different types.

 For Paper 3 Set Text, students study one set text and answer two questions, one from section A and the other from section B in the examination.
 (As an option, the students can study two set texts and attempt questions on different texts).